mthoreso/test-automation-vagrant-linux/README.md

 [vagrant@test-automation vagrant]$ cucumber
 ```

-Running the 'cucumber' command above will run a short example test to show you it works.
+Running the `cucumber` command above will run a short example test to show you it works.
 You may now create your own feature files, step_definitions, and other Cucumber configuration files.

 ## **Corporate Proxy